 In the summer of 2015, I had an opportunity to attend a program hosted at the Tow-Knight Center for Entrepreneurial Journalism in New York.
 I used the program to workshop an idea to build a local podcast network to help local podcasters make some money by providing a new kind of marketing opportunity for local business.

 To do that, I felt I needed the credibility of being a podcaster myself, and what better use for my podcast than to interview these bloggers and podcasters about what they did and why.
 So that’s how Seen and Heard developed — it’s just an organized way for me to pay attention to people who are doing something valuable, and a platform on which to build something that could generate revenue for them as well as for me.
-Part 1 is accomplished; Part 2 is still a work in progress, but there are some possibilities in the works for 2017.

 I think there’s going to be a lot of room for new things to grow as traditional sources of local journalism shrink.
 I grab onto the hopeful parts of what Erin Millar of Discourse Media predicted in the annual Nieman Labs roundup on the future of journalism.
 There’s a vacuum to fill; there are communities to serve; there are successes to emulate.
 We’ve just got to find a way to make it sustainable.